OpenSun3D/cvpr24-challenge/docs/track_2.md

   {
     "annot_id": unique id of the annotation,
     "visit_id": the identifier of the scene,
-    "indices": the mask indices of the original point cloud ({visit_id}_laser_scan.ply) that comprise the functional interactive element instance
+    "indices": the mask indices of the original laser scan point cloud ({visit_id}_laser_scan.ply) that comprise the functional interactive element instance
   },
   ...
 ]